Studio Ninja

 Premium $129/month $109/month

-• Essentials: 2 team members, scheduling, automation
+• Essentials: 2 team members, scheduling, automation, QuickBooks, SMS reminders

-• Premium: unlimited members, multiple companies, round-robin
+• Premium: unlimited members, multiple companies, round-robin, advanced reports, priority support

-• Payment processing: 2.9% + $0.25 card, 1.5% ACH (no cap)
+• Payment processing: 2.9% + $0.25 card (all plans); 1.5% ACH uncapped (Essentials and Premium)

 • 7-day free trial, 60-day money-back guarantee; US and Canada only